Skip to main content

 Downward Spiral: Horus Station was developed by 3rd Eye Studios.

 Downward Spiral: Horus Station has received mostly positive reviews from players and mostly positive reviews from critics.
-Most players liked this game for its story but disliked it for its stability.
+Most players liked this game for its story but disliked it for its music.

 Downward Spiral: Horus Station is a single player game with multiplayer and local co-op support.